g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 * Test Your Implementation.
 Once sandboxing has been set up, test your site to verify that the `iframes` are being loaded properly and that the limitations are reduced.
 It is recommended to utilize the available browser developer tools to check for any possible errors or violations.

-* **Step 5:** Keep watch and fix when necessary.
+* Keep watch and fix when necessary.
 Your website should be examined frequently for any potential concerns regarding the content showing in `iframes`.
 Change the restrictions placed in the sandbox whenever required to maintain a balance between security and the ability to utilize it.

 ## Strategy 8: Privacy Consideration
 To uphold user confidence and observe data protection regulations privacy concerns must be in good grace.